 - "Seawater has become more acidic (its pH has decreased by 0.1) since the beginning of the industrial era due to humanity's carbon dioxide emissions; it will continue to acidify during the 21st century."

 As land mammals, humans may seem like beneficiaries of the oceans' heat and CO2 absorption.
 Not only are we still at risk from the warmth that seawater doesn't soak up, however, but our fate is also inextricably linked to that of the ocean.
 Coastal cities must fend off rising sea levels and stronger hurricanes, for example, while swaths of humanity will suffer as economically important marine species relocate and die off.

 "Disruption to ocean life results in less food for people — that's the stark reality," says David Milliband, president of the International Rescue Committee and a co-chair of the Global Ocean Commission, in Friday's statement.
 "With nearly a billion hungry people in the world already, we need to take every option we can for increasing our food supply sustainably, rather than allowing climate change to compromise it."

-For a more in-depth, animated look at the IPCC's projections for surface-temperature changes over the 21st century, check out this video released by NASA on Friday:
+For a more in-depth, animated look at the IPCC's projections for surface-temperature changes over the 21st century, check out this video released by NASA: